-- 6 slices sugar free bacon
+- 6 slices bacon

 - Handful green onions, chopped

-- Over a low-medium heat, add the ghee or coconut oil to a large skillet.
+- Over a low-medium heat, add the avocado oil to a large skillet.
 Add the leeks, stirring them through so that they are coated in the fat evenly, then turn the heat down to low.
 Cook until softened and beginning to caramelize at the edges, about 20 minutes.
 Add the chicken stock and lemon juice and cover the pan, cooking until completely tender, about 5 – 10 minutes.

-- While the leeks are cooking, fill a saucepan ⅓ way full of water and bring to a boil.
+- While the leeks are cooking, fill a saucepan 1/3 way full of water and bring to a boil.
 Add the chopped cauliflower and simmer until tender, about 10 minutes.

 - Drain the cauliflower and add to a blender, along with the chicken stock, coconut milk, salt and garlic powder.
 Puree until smooth and liquid.